The-Doctor-War/nira-browser/README.md

 - Modern, clean UI
 - Blocks ads and trackers
+- Extensions support including sideloading using urls and file
+- Tab groups (inspired by Opera)
+- Contextual bottom toolbar which shows buttons depending on context

 ---

 ## Contributing

 Contributions are greatly appreciated.
-Feel free to open an issue or pull request or help translate at (translate.cookiejarapps.com)
+Feel free to open an issue or pull request or help translate

 ---